 - Mapping and describing all organisations involved in the pathway from organ donation and procurement through to transplantation and follow-up of transplant recipients

 - Identifying the functions, roles and responsibilities of all relevant government and non-government organisations

 - Undertaking detailed examination of the governance structures (including the degree of involvement of the general community, government and professional medical representatives in the various layers) and lines of accountability.

-A comprehensive report summarising the reviews findings was provided to the Department, and is currently being used to inform policy decisions and future directions within the organ and tissue sectors.
+A comprehensive report summarising the findings of the review was provided to the Department to inform policy decisions and future directions within the organ and tissue sectors.